rwaldron/johnny-five/docs/sonar.md

 board.on("ready", function() {

-  // Create a new `sonar` hardware instance.
+  // Create a new `sonar` hardware instance. sonar = new five.Sonar({
-  // This example allows the sonar module to
-  // create a completely default instance sonar = new five.Sonar({
     // Setup on Analog 0
     pin: "A0"